A Basic ServiceMix Install

 true mvn:org.apache.servicemix.nmr/apache-servicemix-nmr/1.5.0/xml/features

-I can build on this minimal install by adding the features I’ll need.
-To start with I’m definitely going to need Camel and ActiveMQ since those are the basis for my integration.
-I’m used to configuring these using Spring so I’ll use the *-spring variant of these packages rather than the *-blueprint variant more usually used by ServiceMix.
+I can build on this by adding the features I need.
+To start, I definitely need Camel and ActiveMQ since those are the foundation of my integration layer.
+I’m used to configuring them with Spring, so I’ll use the *-spring variants rather than the *-blueprint variants more commonly used in ServiceMix.

-First I have to install some OSGi bundles that Camel relies on.
-I’m not sure yet how to configure ServiceMix so that it’ll pull these in automatically - I suspect I need to add the correct feature URL but I’m not sure how to define exactly which feature URL to add.
+First, I need to install some OSGi bundles that Camel depends on.
+I’m not yet sure how to configure ServiceMix to pull these in automatically — I suspect I need to add the correct feature URL, but I haven’t figured out which one.
 Please get in touch if you can explain.

 karaf@root> osgi:install -s mvn:org.apache.geronimo.specs/geronimo-activation_1.1_spec/1.0.2